-Currently, semiconductor-based information technologies are facing many challenges as Complementary Metal-Oxide- Semiconductor (CMOS)/Moore's Law approaches its physical limits, with no obvious replacement technologies in sight.
+Semiconductor- based information technologies are facing many challenges as Moore's Law for Complementary Metal Oxide Semiconductors (CMOS) approaches its physical limits, with no obvious replacement technologies in sight.
 Several recent breakthroughs in synthetic biology have demonstrated the suitability of biomolecules as carriers of stored digital data for memory applications.
 At the same time, the semiconductor industry has accumulated unique tools and expertise in design and fabrication of complex hybrid systems, which incorporate unconventional materials, to meet future information storage needs.

-Understanding the principles of information processing and communication in living cells could enable new generations of storage and retrieval techniques.
-The most promising characteristic of biological systems is in their extremely low-energy operation, which is close to thermodynamic limits.
-Another attractive feature of biological circuits is their physical size.
-Although the progress of silicon technology has been extraordinary, sub-microscopic computing devices remains elusive.
-Nature appears to have successfully addressed the sub-microscopic design challenge and offers new solutions for future nanosystems for information processing.
+Understanding the principles of information processing, circuits, and communications in living cells could enable new generations of storage techniques.
+The most promising characteristic of biological systems are in their extremely low- energy operation, which is close to the thermodynamic limits and their small physical size.
+Although the progress of silicon technology has been extraordinary, sub-microscopic computing systems remain elusive.
+On the other hand, Nature addresses the sub-microscopic design challenges and offers new solutions for future nano and quantum systems for information processing and storage.

-Semiconductor Synthetic Biology for Information Storage and Retrieval Technologies (SemiSynBio-II) seeks to further explore and exploit synergies between synthetic biology and semiconductor technology.
-The integration of these two fields is likely to lead to a new technological boom for information processing and storage.
-The goal of the SemiSynBio-II research program will be to foster exploratory, multi-disciplinary, longer-term basic research leading to novel high-payoff solutions for the information-storage industry based on recent progress in synthetic biology and the know-how of the semiconductor technology.
-It is also anticipated that fundamental research in synthetic biology will benefit by leveraging semiconductor capabilities in design and fabrication of hybrid and complex biomaterial systems for extensive applications, including biological information-processing technologies and personalized medicine.
+SemiSynBio-III seeks to further explore and exploit synergies between synthetic biology and semiconductor technology.
+The integration of these fields has the potential to lead to a new technological boom for information processing and storage.
+The goal of the SemiSynBio-III research program will be to foster exploratory, multi-disciplinary, longer-term basic research leading to novel high-payoff solutions for the information storage and information processing industry based on recent progress in synthetic biology and the know-how of the semiconductor technology.
+It is also anticipated that fundamental research in synthetic biology integrated with semiconductor capabilities will benefit design and fabrication of hybrid and complex biomaterial systems for extensive applications in biological communications, information processing technologies, sensing and personalized medicine.

-The community is ready to address the topic as a growing number of physicists, chemists, mathematicians, material scientists, computer scientists and engineers are turning to apply their expertise to synthetic biology, hybrid living cell-microelectronics systems, and cell-inspired and cell-based physical and computational systems.
-This new direction complements the growing use of semiconductor microfabrication technologies in synthetic biology.
+The community is ready to address the topic, as a growing number of physicists, chemists, mathematicians, materials scientists, computer scientists and engineers are starting to apply their expertise to synthetic biology, hybrid living cell structures, cell-inspired and cell-based physical phenomenon to microelectronics and computational storage systems.
+This new direction complements the growing use of semiconductor micro-fabrication technologies in synthetic biology.
 Indicators of success will be a demonstration of a new generation of prototypical highly robust and scalable bio-storage systems inspired by mixed-signal electronic design for future computing applications.